top of page

 The original however.....

-For anyone that hasn’t seen either versions, here’s the synopsis according to IMDb:
+For anyone that hasn’t seen either version, here’s the synopsis according to IMDb:

 “A young man who escapes the clutches of a murderous hitchhiker is subsequently stalked by the hitcher and framed for his crimes.”

-The remake on the other hand, as true to the original as it attempts to be feels very flat.
+The remake on the other hand, as true to the original as it attempts to be, feels very “meh” in comparison.

 This time around it’s a guy and his girlfriend who pick up the hitchhiker (played by Sean Bean).
-It’s badly acted (by the female lead in particular), relies more on gore when the original hardly had any, has half the amount of tension, and quite frankly isn’t very scary.
+It’s poorly acted (by the female lead in particular), relies more on gore to shock and scare when the original hardly had any, has a fraction of the amount of tension, and quite frankly isn’t very scary at all.

 Although it’s never really explained in either film why the Hitcher is doing what he’s doing, it somehow made less sense in the 2007 version.

-If you haven’t seen the 1986 version you’d probably think the 2007 remake was ok, but after watching them both in the same week the remake feels more like an imitation of the original than an attempt to make a new version of a classic.
+If you haven’t seen the 1986 version you’d probably think the 2007 remake was ok, but after watching them both in the same week the remake feels more like a poor imitation of the original than an attempt to make a new version of a classic.

 What do you think?
 Have you seen either or both versions of The Hitcher?